revgizmo/zoomstudentengagement_cursor/scripts/real_world_testing/test_reports/phase1_analysis_report.md

 ## Conclusion

-Phase 1 analysis confirms that the privacy-first name matching approach works as designed.
+Phase 1 enhanced analysis confirms that the privacy-first name matching approach works as designed.
 The system correctly identifies unmatched names and provides clear guidance for manual mapping.
 While this requires more user effort, it ensures maximum privacy protection and gives users full control over name matching decisions.

+The complete workflow test revealed that users can successfully resolve name matching issues with proper guidance, though they may need to iterate on their mappings.
 The key insight is that the current implementation prioritizes privacy over convenience, which aligns with the educational and ethical goals of the package.

-The main improvement opportunity is in providing better documentation and guidance for the manual mapping process.
+The main improvement opportunities are in providing better documentation and guidance for the manual mapping process, and addressing the technical issues around warning messages and edge case handling.

 **Status**: READY FOR PHASE 2 - Documentation and Troubleshooting